Dungiven GAC: 1930s

-The 1940s
+1940s

 However, the period of inactivity was short-lived; in late 1943 a small group of young enthusiasts set about revitalising the club.
 A meeting was held in the primary school and Master Aiden Hegarty was elected as chairman, secretary – Charlie Hasson and treasurer – Robbie Hasson.
 Dan McCloskey provided a set of jerseys – black and white vertical stripes.
 George McCloskey was the manager.
 A few friendlies were played.

 St Canice's GAC re-affiliated to the North Derry League in 1944.
 In 1945 they won the North Derry Championship beating Magilligan.
 However they were beaten in the County Final by Newbridge.

 In 1947 St Canice's won their first Derry Senior Football Championship.
 After beating Drum in the North Derry Final, by a score line 0–03 to no score, they went on to beat Lavey 2–08 to 2–03 on 15 September 1947 in the County Final.

 In 1948 they won the North Derry Championship again by beating Limavady 3–08 to 0–04.
 In the County Final they lost to Newbridge 1–06 to 0–07.

 In 1949 for the fourth time in five years Dungiven won the North Derry Championship, beating Faughanvale by 1–10 to 1–04 at Banagher.
 However they were beaten by the South Derry Champions Magherafelt in the County Championship Semi-final by 4–08 to 1–04.

-The 1950s
+1950s

 In 1950 Joe Beatty was elected chairman; this was to be the first of a record breaking 21 consecutive years in the chair.
 Joe came to Dungiven in 1928 and hailed from County Fermanagh.

 1951 was a memorable year for the St Canice's Club which won its second County Senior Championship at the expense of Bellaghy 1–09 to 4–03.
 The same year it won the North Derry League and Championship and also won the Dr Kerlin and Neal Carlin Cups.

 In 1952 Dungiven were again crowned North Derry Champions after they defeated Magilligan in the Final, but lost the County Semi-final to Desertmartin 2–05 to 0–03.
 The club was not to contest a County Final for the remainder of the decade, but remained strong in North Derry football.

 On 1 August 1953 negotiations commenced and a price of £800 was agreed with Harry Deeny to buy the field (Pat Kane's) which is the present O'Cahan's Park.
 The pitch was opened on Sunday 29 June 1957.

 1955 and 1956 were years perhaps more memorable for Minor football.
 The Minor team won the North Derry Championships in both seasons.
 They lost the County Minor Semi-final in 1955 to an excellent Bellaghy team and won the 1956 Final at the expense of Kilrea/Swatragh 0–04 to 2–05.